ABC Islands bear: Morphology

 The ABC Islands bears have the appearance of the typical Alaska Peninsula brown bear, which includes milk chocolate-colored fur and a humped back, with a large size and reputation to match.
 Although the bear is commonly a milk-chocolate color, it can range from blonde to black.
 Along with the humped back, the bears also have a slightly dished profile to the face.
 The bears have long front claws.
 Adult males on average will weigh 195–390 kg, with adult females weighing on average 95–205 kg.
 Adult height will range on average from 90 to 110 cm at the shoulder.

 Habitat

 As these bears reside within the Tongass National Forest, the bears depend on species that are found within the ecosystem of the Tongass.
 Two of the common tree species in this ecosystem include the Sitka spruce and the western hemlock.

 Diet

 The ABC Islands bears depend on a diet of various flora and fauna that is endemic to the region.
-For flora this includes grasses; other plants like bulbs; berries like salmonberries and blueberries; and mushrooms.
+For flora and funga this includes grasses; other plants like bulbs; berries like salmonberries and blueberries; and mushrooms.
 For fauna this includes animals like voles, mice, squirrels, and salmon.